cloud-gov/cg-site/content/docs/ops/runbook/troubleshooting-kubernetes.md

 - https://kubernetes.io/docs/concepts/configuration/secret/#decoding-a-secret
 - https://kubernetes.io/docs/concepts/configuration/secret/#secret-and-pod-lifetime-interaction

 Once the password has been changed and the pods have come up in a healthy state, you'll need the application to use the updated VCAP service.
-Typically, you'll unbind the service from the application (`cf unbind-service`), bind it again (`cf bind-service`), then restage the application (`cf restage`)
+To do so: unbind the service from the application (`cf unbind-service`), bind it again (`cf bind-service`), then restage the application (`cf restage`)

 **You should expect application failure from the time you've reset the Kubernetes pods until you've restaged the application.** During this window the application will be using outdated credentials.